visualia/visualia_original/README.md

 ### Bundling

-By default external dependencies are fetched from https://unpkg.com on each page load.
+By default, external dependencies are fetched from https://unpkg.com on each page load.
 This frees us to have a complicated build step but makes certain use cases harder, such as writing content or developing the framework offline.

-For this reason we ship also provide a command to create a bundled version of the framework that includes both external dependencies and framework code itself.
+For this reason, we ship also provide a command to create a bundled version of the framework that includes both external dependencies and framework code itself.
 It is located at `./visualia.bundle.js`.

 To generate a bundle, use the following command: